NO RECOVERY NO FEES

 Until changes are implemented, pedestrians will continue to face some of the greatest risks on our road.
 For those who do suffer harm in preventable pedestrian accidents or for families who lose loved ones in fatal incidents, the civil justice system can provide an opportunity to obtain justice and compensation, and potentially send the message that significant change is needed now.

-At Clark, Fountain, La Vista, Littky-Rubin & Whitman, our West Palm Beach attorneys leverage more than 200 years of combined experience when fighting for clients across Florida in a range of personal injury and wrongful death cases, including those involving pedestrian and motor vehicle accidents.
+At Clark, Fountain, Littky-Rubin & Whitman, our West Palm Beach attorneys leverage more than 200 years of combined experience when fighting for clients across Florida in a range of personal injury and wrongful death cases, including those involving pedestrian and motor vehicle accidents.
 If you or someone you love has been harmed by the negligence of another, our firm is available to discuss your rights.
 Contact us online or call 561-899-2100 for a FREE case evaluation.